Smart Planet Association

 Related UN Declaration

-“We are determined to ensure that all human beings can enjoy prosperous and fulfilling lives and that economic, social and technological progress occurs in harmony with nature.”
+“We are determined to ensure that all human beings can enjoy prosperous and fulfilling lives and that economic, social, and technological progress occurs in harmony with nature.”

 Chartered SPA Research Areas

-ISO 45001 – Occupational Health & Safety Management
+ISO 45001 – Occupational Health and Safety Management

 ISO/DIS 22739 – Blockchain and Distributed Ledger Technology